cunger/escape-velocity/content/about.md

 I particularly enjoy working with **complex legacy systems**.
 I love digging through patchwork code grown over years and decades, step by step understanding and taming systems that you can spend months with and still haven’t seen all of it.

-I tend to take ownership of code you give me, which is probably why I've grown quite naturally into the role as **technical lead**.

-Besides code, I have a background in formal logic and a strong interest in nuclear technology (fission and fusion).
+I have a background in formal logic and a strong interest in nuclear technology (fission and fusion).

 In general, I feel most at home in multidisciplinary settings and non-mainstream niches.